jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 Next, let's take a look at the `install` event.

+The first event a service worker runs through during it's lifecycle is `install`, which is triggered as soon as the worker executes and is only called once per service worker.
+The install event is where we should cache all the assets we'll need before being able to control the client.

+The promise that is passed to `event.waitUntil()` tells the browser when your install completes, and whether or not it was successful.
+If the promise rejects, the install fails, and the browser discards the service worker.

 ```js
 // The install handler takes care of precaching the resources we always need.
 self.addEventListener('install', event => {